logikal/lslock/README.md

 Using your favorite ruby provider (rvm, rbenv, chruby, etc), make sure that you have a compatible version of ruby; I've used ruby-2.1.2 via rvm.
 You'll also need the `gem` command.

-If you plan on using lslock_test, you'll need some gems, listed in the Gemfile.
+If you plan on using `lslock_test`, you'll need some gems, listed in the Gemfile.

 ```
 gem install bundle